brianberg/hubot-octocat/README.md

 # hubot-octocat

-A hubot script that does the things
+A hubot script that provides Github repository information

 See [`src/octocat.coffee`](src/octocat.coffee) for full documentation.

+## Commands

+* `hubot show prs` - Displays a list of open pull requests for all repositories.
+* `hubot show prs <repo_name>` - Displays a list of open pull requests for a particular repository

 ## Installation